 In both ancient and modern times, the slaves who labored under the worst conditions were the slaves who worked in the mines and quarries.
 The mines were often a death sentence, after the Athenian defeat in the Sicilian expedition in the Peloponnesian War the men were enslaved to work in the mines, none made their way back to Athens, most probably only lived for a few years.
 We have a passing reference that Nicias rented a thousand or so slaves to Athens to work in the mines.
 In Soviet Russia the worst gulag camp was the Kolyma gold mine in western Siberia, few survived the gold mines of Kolyma.
 In the ancient world the slaves working quarries were slightly better off, at least they did not have to work in dark shafts with oil lamps, but accidents were frequent in both mines and quarries.

-Our first blog on ancient slavery:
+Our other blog on ancient slavery: http://www.seekingvirtueandwisdom.com/slaves-in-the-ancient-world-blog-1-were-slaves-the-employees-of-the-ancient-world/

 The slaves who worked in the plantation farms worked in slightly less brutal conditions.
 These mostly male slaves lived in barracks, the Roman slaves usually slept in leg irons, the ancient sources do not mention how the Greek plantation slaves were restrained.
 These slaves were not allowed to marry or have any sort of family life, they were worked like draft animals.
 Like the slaves who worked in the mines and quarries, they likely worked very long hours in often back breaking work.